Luis-Porras/NBA-Predictor/README.md

 The "NBA Predictor" is a python project which calcuates whether a home team would win (1) or lose (0) a given matchup using the sklearn machine learning library.

+# Using the predictor
+Change the "path" variable in the main_scripts/main.py file to any of the .csv files from the nba_data folder.
+Run each cell in main.py.

 # Data Collection